Bachelor of Veterinary Science BVSc (Honours) MANZCVS (Emergency and Critical Care)

+Chloe has been immersed in the veterinary world for almost half her life and loves working together with clients to make their pets as happy and healthy as they can possibly be!
 Her first job was at her local clinic in Sydney, where she persuaded the boss to let her help out around the clinic after school and on weekends.
 Years later, she eagerly accepted a scholarship position to study Veterinary Science at Sydney University.
 Chloe graduated with flying colours, spending her final year working in rural practices in Gippsland, Tasmania and central NSW.
 In between semesters, Chloe always sought out more adventures, including a five week placement working with elephants and street dogs in Northern Thailand, two weeks trapping Tassie devils to collect samples for facial tumour research, and a regular volunteering position in the Behavioural Studies Unit at Taronga Zoo.

 Chloe considers herself a genuine all-rounder, with interests in all areas of general practice - including medicine, surgery, dentistry, behaviour, emergency and critical care, dermatology, avian and exotic medicine (particularly backyard chickens), ophthalmology and physiotherapy/rehabilitation.
 She is passionate about continuing education and has attended conferences and workshops covering a number of topics, most notably in behaviour and dentistry.

 Chloe likes to keep active outside of work, either going for a run, a cycle or throw of the frisbee.
 In her down time, she loves spending time with her goofy rescued greyhound named Patrick and curling up on the couch with a good book and a glass of wine.

 Sarah has lived in Albury her whole life and started her vet nursing career in 2011 here on the border.
 Having grown up around many animals at home and at school she always knew a career working with animals was what she was going to do when she was older.